Manar-Alzoubi/songr/songr/README.md

  ********************************    Lab 12   ********************************

+* In HelloWorldController there are 3 new routes as follows :

-   * addToDB : add data about an album from declaring an object and save them in DataBase
+   * (/addToDB) : add data about an album from declaring an object and save them in DataBase

    * (/allalbums): returns a page shows list of albums that are in Database